eldowling/appetite_fitness_prj4/README.md

 - [jQuery Traversing - Ancestors - w3schools.com](https://www.w3schools.com/jquery/jquery_traversing_ancestors.asp)
 - [Jquery remove parent or parents until a specific class name - Stack Overflow](https://stackoverflow.com/questions/43952269/jquery-remove-parent-or-parents-until-a-specific-class-name)
 - [Form Validation with JavaScript - Check for an Empty Text Field - Ralph Phillips](https://www.youtube.com/watch?v=Pc2e2YpKArg&t=342s)
-- I looked into using the following table functionality which was documented on the MDBootstrap website, I thought at firsth that it only needed the JQuery functions to support it, however it on reading further I seen that this was a downloadable product that needed to be purchased and so I didn't continue to try and use it.
+- I looked into using the following table functionality which was documented on the MDBootstrap website, I thought at first that it only needed the JQuery functions to support it, however it on reading further I seen that this was a downloadable product that needed to be purchased and so I didn't continue to try and use it.
 	- [MDBootstrap Responsive Tables](https://mdbootstrap.com/docs/jquery/tables/responsive/)
 	- [MDBootstrap Pagination and Advanced Table Options](https://mdbootstrap.com/docs/jquery/tables/pagination/)
 - I continued to research other options to apply advanced table styles to display the discussion topic list views in the Community Area as well as the Products and Product Subscriptions list views in the Product Management section.
 I was able to find something suitable on the DataTables.net site: